imsny28/wp-advanced-facebook/README.md

 3. Active the Plugin

 ```
-Now you are read to use this plugin
+Now you are read to use wp advanced facebook plugin